hamdyt/appsync-websocket-api/README.md

  - IaC using SAM and CDK approaches
  - Observability: Logging & Monitoring using CloudWatch and XRAY.
 Including CloudWatch alarms and dashboard
  - Automated unit and integration testing
- - Glbal deployment using Amazon CloudFront and S3
+ - Global deployment using Amazon CloudFront and S3
  - Authentication/Authorization using IAM/Cognito

 ## Architecture